robertDouglass/on_upsun/hugosite/content/posts/install-django-postgresql-pgvector-upsun.md

 {{% /notice %}}

-Certainly!
 Below is a sequence of SQL commands to create a new table using `pgvector`, insert a few embeddings into it, and perform a similarity search query to test its functionality.

 ### Step 1: Create a Table with a Vector Column